Crazy-Ace/LA-train/README.md

 - Generate dist folder with all needs such as minify, uglify, compress and others.
 `$ gulp dist`

+##Issue
+`An unknown error occurred when fetching the script.
+service-worker.js:1 GET http://localhost:3000/service-worker.js net::ERR_INTERNET_DISCONNECTED`

+This is a harmless issue, a bug in chrome that so far not fixed.
+You can unregister this offender by visiting: `chrome://serviceworker-internals/`.

 ##Features
 **Version 1.0.0**
 - First commit